With just one month to go, I’m already starting to get excited for Halloween!

 Despite being a traditionally British celebration, our North American cousins seem to have embraced Samhain rather more impressively than us.

-While Stateside, Halloween is a very grand affair, a simple search for “Halloween Decorations UK” returns page upon page of orange and black plastic.
+While Stateside, Halloween is a very grand affair, a simple search for “Halloween Decorations UK” returns a sea of orange and black plastic.

 Now don’t get me wrong, I’m all for cheap.
-But as someone who celebrates Samhain as an important occasion, I’m always on the lookout for something a little more stylish.
+But as someone who celebrates Samhain as an important occasion, I’m looking for something a little more stylish.

-From beautifully decorated mantels, to exquisitely painted pumpkins and a mountain of other ideas that’ll keep a girl busy for a lifetime of Samhains… I couldn’t wait to get started!
+From beautifully decorated mantels to exquisitely painted pumpkins and a mountain of other homemade Halloween ideas that’ll keep a girl busy for a lifetime of Samhains… I couldn’t wait to get started!

-I must admit, I had stacks of fun trying to reproduce a few ideas and putting together my very first Handmade Halloween.
+I must admit, I had stacks of fun putting together my very first homemade Halloween and trying to recreate a few of the ideas I’d seen.

 You’ll have to excuse the shoddy photography.
-I took these as passing shots way before The World of Suzy Homemaker was even a glint!
+I took these as passing shots way before The World of Suzy Homemaker was so much as a glint in this witch’s eye!

 2013 Halloween Mantel

-Last year’s mantel all its (hideous brown) glory before I gave it a lick of paint.
+Here’s last year’s mantel in all its yucky brown glory before I gave it a lick of paint.

 Wilko is brilliant for picking up plastic creatures, including the bats and spiders you see dotted around the mantel.